 - Approximately one half hour prior to the start of the game, the official scorer should obtain the game roster from the visiting and home teams and transfer that information to the appropriate areas on the scoresheet.
 Only players who are dressed and ready to participate in the game should be listed on the scoresheet. - A player who is late can be listed on the scoresheet prior to the start of the game, but his/her name should be crossed out if they do not show up and participate.
-No player can be added to the scoresheet once play commences unless the player was inadvertently left off of the scoresheet, less than 20 persons are on the roster (no deletions are permitted) and the team is willing to be assessed a bench minor penalty. - The scoresheet roster should include the player's number, last name and at least their first initial.
+No player can be added to the scoresheet once play commences unless fewer than 20 players (and not more than 18 skaters) are on the roster (no deletions are permitted) and the team is willing to be assessed a bench minor penalty. - The scoresheet roster should include the player's number, last name and at least their first initial.
 USA Hockey rules do not require a team to designate a starting line-up, although space is provided on the scoresheet to do so for situations where the starting line-ups will be announced.
-In addition, the manager of the team and the coaches of the team should also be listed in this section, including their CEP number, CEP level and the year the level was attained.
+In addition, the manager of the team and the coaches of the team should also be listed in this section, including their required coaching certification information.
 This information is important when issues involving the game arises.
 The example below shows a typical roster portion of a scoresheet properly completed.